nkhanna94/ENN/README.md

 ## Our Questions

 1. **Are there any specific demographic groups (gender/sex/age) that are most affected by specific types of drug overdoses?**
+2. **Are opioids more lethal to certain age groups or races?**
-2. **Were there any major public health policies or interventions introduced in the time period of the data?**
+3. **Were there any major public health policies or interventions introduced in the time period of the data?**

 ---